History of the Jews in Turin: Nowadays

 Today in Piedmont there are three independent Jewish communities in Turin, Casale Monferrato and Vercelli.
 Other communities have been absorbed by Turin because of their small size, or because numbers dwindled completely, including in Acqui Terme, Alessandria, Asti, Carmagnola, Cherasco, Chieri, Cuneo, Ivrea, Fossano, Mondovì, Savigliano and Saluzzo.

 In almost all of these cities the Jewish cemeteries and the ghetto buildings and synagogues are still preserved in their entirety.

-The Jewish Community of Turin comprises approximately 950 Jews (with a high percentage of adults and elderly people) and has its own Nursery, Primary Schools, Old Age Home, a large library open to the public, a youth Ccentre, the historic-artistic Archives and a social centre where many cultural activities are held.
+The Jewish Community of Turin comprises approximately 950 Jews (with a high percentage of adults and elderly people) and has its own Nursery, Primary Schools, Old Age Home, a large library open to the public, a youth centre, the historic-artistic Archives and a social centre where many cultural activities are held.

 The numerous contributions provided by public and private associations allowed the Jewish Community to restore the big Synagogue of Turin and the Synagogue of Carmagnola which is valuable for its typical Piedmontese Baroque style.
 The magnificent Synagogue of Casale Monferrato and the small one of Ivrea have already been restored.
 Although the Jewish population in Piedmont is decreasing, there still remain twelve synagogues, built both before and after the Emancipation.

 The Community of Turin organises lectures and conferences for non-Jewish schools on the history of Judaism and Jewish life in Italy with the aim of providing cultural religious information and to stop the spread of anti-Semitism and racism.